harshp425/fitnesstracker/README.md

 Pressing the `Logout` button will log the user out of thier session and redirect them back to the login page.

+**Note: The workout data is only for demonstration purposes